 My name is Melissa, and I’m an introverted parent.
 If you are one too – and I’m guessing that you are – let me tell you now… before anything else!
 Let me tell you – IT IS OKAY.

-Do you ever see those mums and dads in grocery stores and shopping centers having full on conversations with their little humans?
+Do you ever see those moms and dads in grocery stores and shopping centers having full on conversations with their little humans?
 Not just short sentences.
 I’m talking about big conversations which require focus on the little human they are talking to.
 Like, “What do you think of this dress, Casey?
 I think it’s adorable and will look beautiful on you at the birthday party.
-But I also think that the other dress in that other shop we went to looked divine!”.
+But I also think that the other dress in that other shop we went to looked divine!”
 Then little human, Casey, babbles a whole lot of nothing in response.
 Bless her.
 The conversation goes on and on.